American Public University System vs Capella University

 The Financial Comparison

-Ten years after enrollment, American Public University System graduates earn a median of $44,409 compared to $42,189 at Capella University.
-The payback period is 19 years at American Public University System versus 29.5 years at Capella University.
+Then look at what that buys.
+Ten years after enrollment, American Public University System graduates earn a median $44,409 against $42,189 at Capella University.
+The cost earns itself back in 19 years at American Public University System and 29.5 years at Capella University.

-Graduates leave Capella University with a median $14,968 in debt versus $21,743 at American Public University System.
-The debt-to-earnings ratios are 0.44 and 0.29 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Capella University owing a median $14,968 versus $21,743 at American Public University System.
+Their debt-to-earnings ratios are 0.44 and 0.29 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers